qh582/COMPGI15/README.md

 The csv of final features will be saved in home directory called df_all.csv.

-###  Step 5. pairwise data and LambdaMART
+###  Step 5. pairwise data and LambdaMART/SVMRank
 The dataset for pairwsie model is generated and saved in processing_text folder by running:

 * Pairwise data convertion.ipynb

 Then by running:

-* Feature Extractions and Pairwise LambdaMART.ipynb
+* Feature Extractions and Pairwise LambdaMART.ipynb / svmrank4_5.ipynb

-We can train and test the pairwise dataset using LambdaMART and evaluate using NDCG
+We can train and test the pairwise dataset using LambdaMART and evaluate using NDCG.
+SVMRank will also be used to apply on dataset and evaluate using MAP.

 ###  Step 6.
 Grid search and Stacking
 The Grid search and stacking is implementd by: